rrmille2/am-aws-examples/sagemaker/auto-stop/README.md

 Specify the following parameters:
 a.
 Python 3.8 or later
 b.
 Use the Role created in the previous step.
+c.
+Set the timeout to 10 seconds (or more)

-Copy and paste the `lambda.py` code into your Lambda function.
-Be sure to save and Deploy.
+Copy and paste the `lambda.py` code into this new Lambda function.
+Be sure to Save and Deploy.

 1. Create An EventBridge Rule